jlab-eng/jlab-eng.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /

-subtitle: M.S.
+subtitle: M.Sc.
 Student in Management Science and Engineering · Beihang University, Beijing

 profile:
   align: right